-Calling home prescribers of homeopathy (non-professionals) to participate in a research study.
+Calling non-professional users of homeopathy to participate in a research study.

 Researchers at HOHM Research are trying to learn more about the use of non-Hahnemannian prescribing techniques in North America and around the world.
 This phenomenon seems to be gaining ground both among professional practitioners and non-professional users, and to date there has been no study of the phenomenon.